GetStream/stream-chat-unity/README.md

 `Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included or the current platform.
 Only one assembly with the same name is allowed per platform.`
 <br>you can remove the `StreamChat\Libs\Serialization\Newtonsoft.Json.dll`

+## Missing any features?
+Go ahead and open GitHub Issue with your request and we'll respond as soon as possible.

 ---

 ## We are hiring